confluentinc/event-streaming-patterns/docs/stream-processing/event-grouper.md

 ## Solution
 ![event-grouper](../img/event-grouper.png)

-For time-based grouping a.k.a. time-based windowing, we use a `WINDOW` [Event Processor](../event-processing/event-processor.md) to group the related events into windows based on their event timestamps.
-Most window types have a pre-defined window size, such as ten minutes or 24 hours.
-An exception are session windows, where the size of each window varies depending on the time characteristics of the grouped events.
+For _time-based grouping_ a.k.a. _time-based windowing_, we use a `WINDOW` [Event Processor](../event-processing/event-processor.md) to group the related events into windows based on their event timestamps.
+Most window types have a pre-defined window size, such as 10 minutes or 24 hours.
+An exception is session windows, where the size of each window varies depending on the time characteristics of the grouped events.

 For _field-based_ grouping, we use a `GROUP BY` Event Processor that groups events by one or more data fields, irrespective of the event timestamps.